-- 3. Subsection (c) makes clear that while the Act does not prohibit the assignment of claims against the receivership, an assignment is effective against the receiver only if the assignee gives the receiver timely notice of the assignment. - 4.
-Subsection (d) provides that allowed claims shall receive distribution from the residue of the receivership estate as the court directs in accordance with law other than this Act.
+3. Subsection (c) provides that allowed claims shall receive distribution from the residue of the receivership estate as the court directs in accordance with law other than this Act.
 The draft took this approach to avoid including the extensive priority provisions included in the Minnesota and Washington statutes, see Minn.
 Stat.
 Ann. § 576.51; Wash.
 Rev. Code Ann. § 7.60.230.
 This decision was based on a perceived consensus at the April 2013 Drafting Committee meeting that the Act should seek to avoid the "exhaustive" comprehensiveness reflected in the Minnesota and Washington statutes.
-At the same time, subsection (d) indicates that the court should respect any rules of administrative priority for certain unsecured claims that might exist under other applicable law of the state.
+At the same time, subsection (c) indicates that the court should respect any rules of administrative priority for certain unsecured claims that might exist under other applicable law of the state.

-5. Subsection (e) permits the receiver to forgo the entire claims process if the court concludes that the expected net proceeds from the receivership will be insufficient to satisfy the claims of creditors holding secured claims against receivership property.
+4. Subsection (d) permits the receiver to forgo the entire claims process if the court concludes that the expected net proceeds from the receivership will be insufficient to satisfy the claims of creditors holding secured claims against receivership property.
 In such a case, the court may order that the receiver need not comply with the process for the filing and determination of claims and that unsecured creditors need not submit claims.
 A creditor holding a secured claim against receivership property must file a proof of claim with the receiver, so that the receiver can have the necessary information to facilitate the receiver's ability to make recommendations to the court regarding the appropriate distribution of receivership property or the proceeds of such property.